Voyages of Christopher Columbus: Funding campaign

-As Queen Isabella's forces neared victory over the Moorish Emirate of Granada for Castile, Columbus was summoned to the Spanish court for renewed discussions.
+As Queen Isabella's forces neared victory for Castile over the Moorish Emirate of Granada, Columbus was summoned to the Spanish court for renewed discussions.
 He waited at King Ferdinand's camp until January 1492, when the monarchs conquered Granada.
 A council led by Isabella's confessor, Hernando de Talavera, found Columbus's proposal to reach the Indies implausible.
 Columbus had left for France when Ferdinand intervened, (Note: Ferdinand later claimed credit for being "the principal cause why those islands were discovered.") first sending Talavera and Bishop Diego Deza to appeal to the queen.
 Isabella was finally convinced by the king's clerk Luis de Santángel, who argued that Columbus would bring his ideas elsewhere, and offered to help arrange the funding.
 (Note: Some have argued that Santángel, a Jew who had converted to Catholicism to avoid Spanish persecution, aimed to open a channel to a safer place for fellow Jews to reside.)
 Isabella then sent a royal guard to fetch Columbus, who had travelled several kilometers toward Córdoba.

-In the April 1492 "Capitulations of Santa Fe", Columbus was promised he would be given the title "Admiral of the Ocean Sea" and appointed viceroy and governor of the newly claimed and colonized for the Crown; he would also receive ten percent of all the revenues from the new lands in perpetuity if he was successful.
+In the April 1492 "Capitulations of Santa Fe", Columbus was promised he would be given the title "Admiral of the Ocean Sea" and appointed viceroy and governor of any land which was newly claimed and colonized for the Crown; he would also receive ten percent of all the revenues from the new lands in perpetuity if he was successful.
 He had the right to nominate three people, from whom the sovereigns would choose one, for any office in the new lands.
 The terms were unusually generous but, as his son later wrote, the monarchs were not confident of his return.

+Capitulations and royal orders

+Capitulations of Santa Fe

+The capitulations were signed on 17 April 1492 in the town of Santa Fe, in the Province of Granada.
+The Capitulations of Santa Fe were the agreements that Christopher Columbus reached with the Catholic Monarchs in order to carry out the voyage.
+These granted him the lifelong and hereditary title of "Admiral of the Ocean Sea", the title of "Viceroy and Governor" of any lands he might discover in the name of the Kingdom, the right to receive one-tenth of the riches and merchandise, the authority to deal with disputes arising over wealth, and the right to contribute one-eighth of the expedition in exchange for obtaining one-eighth of the profits earned.